a-belevich/blog/concurrency_limiters.md

 1. A test driver initiating 10,000 requests/sec from
 2. 10,000 client actors sending requests to
-3. An envoy with LeastBusy load balancing, sending requests to
+3. An envoy with `LeastRequest` load balancing, sending requests to
 4. One out of a 100 client-facing services with zero-error-tolerance quick-discard concurrency limiter, sending requests to:
-5. An upstream envoy with LeastBusy load balancing, sending requests to
+5. An upstream envoy with `LeastRequest` load balancing, sending requests to
 6. One of the upstream services with zero-error-tolerance quick-discard concurrency limiter.
 7. There are 99 upstream services that always return a success, and 1 that returns one error in 2 seconds.